-From around the age of seven you’ll notice that your older cat starts taking life a bit easier - and who can blame them!
+From around the age of seven you’ll probably notice that your older cat starts taking life a bit easier.
+Support this slower life and help them stay healthy and happy with a diet that’s designed just for senior cats.

 What to feed senior cats